 Here’s What We Need to Do:

 - Continue to Pressure Brands to #PayUp Until Money Has Exchanged Hands: Remake has had several conversations over past week with brands asking to be taken off our #PayUp campaign because they are “not cancelling orders.”
-Scott Nova, Executive Director of the Worker Rights Consortium, detailed a growing gap between the public and official positions of the brands, stating that we need a mechanism to test the brands’ claims that they are actually paying suppliers.
+There is a growing gap between the public and official positions of the brands.
 Brands should be notifying suppliers in writing about their promises to pay including specific language about how and when their payments will be received in order to be taken off our campaigning list.
 With this in mind, Remake has added H&M, Target, Inditex, and other brands back onto our #PayUp petition with emails going directly to their executives.

 - Continue to Call for Emergency Relief Funds: In the interim there is an urgent need for relief funds to garment workers, especially as layoffs continue and workers are being paid very little, if at all, in severance.
 Atker asked: “If there are no orders for May or June — then what happens to our workers?”
 Even if brands #PayUp for cancelled and in-production orders, the future remains uncertain.
 Brand foundations and multilaterals must step in and provide emergency relief funds to garment makers being impacted by shuttered factories.
 Uddin shared with us, “Nearly 90% of factories are without any jobs until May.
 If people say factories are open, they are lying.”